entl/evolyte-frontend/README.md

 The frontend is built with [Nuxt 3](https://nuxt.com/), and communicates with backend services and machine learning models to display real-time forecasts and system information.

+> **Note:**
+> This repository is actively being developed as part of my personal learning.
+> For the version submitted for the final university project, please refer to commit [`ac5bacf`](https://github.com/entl/evolyte-frontend/tree/ac5bacf168872ce0d4be5e91beac0a82bc0ca5aa).

 ---

 ## Project Structure